-The Underlying Index is a product of S&P Dow Jones Indices LLC (the "Index Provider" or "SPDJI"), which is independent of the Fund and BFA.
+The Underlying Index is a product of SPDJI, which is independent of the Fund and BFA.
 The Index Provider determines the composition and relative weightings of the securities in the Underlying Index and publishes information regarding the market value of the Underlying Index.

 Industry Concentration Policy.
 The Fund will concentrate its investments (i.e., hold 25% or more of its total assets) in a particular industry or group of industries to approximately the same extent that the Underlying Index is concentrated.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities) and repurchase agreements collateralized by U.S. government securities are not considered to be issued by members of any industry.
+Because all of the securities included in the Underlying Index are issued by utility, energy and transportation infrastructure companies, the Fund will be concentrated in the infrastructure industry.